 I am an Associate Professor in International Political Economy.
 Prior to joining the University of Warwick, I studied at the University of Sheffield where I received my PhD in 2008.

-- Political economy of food and agriculture
+- Political economy of agriculture, food and diet

 My next book, Sugar, broadened my investigation of the circulation of the sugar commodity to include its production and consumption.
 Situated in a eco-Marxist framework, it argued that multinational companies have advanced the mass consumption of sweetened snacks in the Global South and underpinned a new wave of foreign investment in sugar production.
 The expansion of large-scale and highly-industrialised farms across Latin America, Asia and Africa has kept the price of sugar down whilst pushing workers out of jobs and rural dwellers off the land.
 However, it also identified counter-movements to these practices.
 Health advocates warning against costly diseases like diabetes, trade unions fighting for better pay, and local residents campaigning for a cleaner environment have all re-shaped the way sugar is consumed and produced; typically by challenging the profit-driven nature of food and farming itself.
 Here is my overview of the book's approach.